 Yosemite Volunteer Trip

-Marvel at the granite peaks and waterfalls of this "temple of nature" as you renovate trails and restore fragile natural resources with other like-minded volunteers.
+Marvel at the granite peaks and waterfalls of this "temple of nature" as you renovate trails and restore fragile natural resources.

 Yosemite National Park is beyond awesome!